SarinhaCortez/philosophy_book_reccomender/docs/README.md

 - a user prompt is also turned into a structured profile and embedded,
 - ranking is done by vector similarity.

-Goal:

-- replace lexical matching for the definite semantic pipeline

-I chose to use LLM-based structured book profiling, LLM-based structured user preference profiling and embeddings for retrieval.
-This helps capturing nuance, since philosophy requests are often nuanced and not well captured by keywords alone, metadata is sparse and benefits from normalization, and semantic retrieval is a good fit for cold-start.

 #### Structured LLM profiles

 A raw free-text prompt like:

-> "I want something gentler than Nietzsche, still about meaning."
+> "I want something not as difficult or harsh as Nietzsche, still about meaning."

 contains several useful signals: